-- Application: Rail control and signalling solutions for industrial sector, major application in mining industry - Major product: INTERFLO 150 - Competitive advantages: Innovative signalling system technologies used to transport ore from the excavation in a secure and cost effective manner.
-Technology covering the whole process, enhancing not only the underground operation, but also the transfer of ore to the transporation hub (e.g. port)
+Application: Rail control and signalling solutions for industrial sector, major application in the surface and sub-surface mining industry

+Major products: INTERFLO 150

+Competitive advantages: Innovative signalling system technologies used to increase transport capacity in a secure and cost effective manner.
+Bombardier's technology covers the whole process, enhancing not only the underground operation, but also the transfer of ore from the excavation site to the transportation hub.